SeisComP/seiscomp/doc/base/tutorials/help.rst

      11:47:56 [info] Shutting down MagTool
      - database accesses while runtime: 0

-  This suggests that :program:`scmaster` was not running to provide a connection to the database.
+  This suggests that :ref:`scmaster` was not running to provide a connection to the database.
-  To resolve this, you could next check that :program:`scmaster` is running as expected.
+  To resolve this, you could next check that :ref:`scmaster` is running as expected.

 .. note::